 In addition to taking care of her dad, who’s divorced from her mom but lives nearby, Morgan takes a lot of responsibility for her three younger siblings.
 None of that stopped her from being a high school powerhouse: area president of Health Occupations Students of America, a member of the National Honor Society, the Parliamentary Procedure Team and the student council, and an enthusiastic actor in school plays.
 All this while also holding down part-time restaurant jobs and volunteering regularly.

 All of her hard work has paid off.
-As the Society’s Mike Dugan Scholar, Morgan has been granted a 2010 scholarship and the opportunity to renew it for the next three years; she has also received scholarships from her school for being on the honor roll and for character, service and leadership.
-She’ll start this fall at the University of North Texas in Denton, her hometown, where she plans to study applied behavioral analysis and hopes to do autism therapy, an interest sparked by a younger brother with autism.
+As the Society’s Mike Dugan Scholar in 2010 Morgan was granted a scholarship and the opportunity to renew it for the next three years; she has also received scholarships from her school for being on the honor roll and for character, service and leadership.
+She studies applied behavioral analysis at the University of North Texas in Denton, her hometown, where she hopes to do autism therapy, an interest sparked by a younger brother with autism.

 Morgan’s drive to succeed, she says, comes from her father, once an international businessman.
 “I knew my dad took pride in what I did; therefore, I did it all.
 I took advanced placement classes; I got a job.
 He fostered my love for literature and nurtured my thirst for knowledge.”